Mainrich International

 How Mainrich Supports the Humanoid Robotics Supply Chain

 Mainrich International manufactures the full range of motor magnets used in humanoid robot joints: radial multi-pole rings, coreless (hollow cup) motor magnets, laminated assemblies for high-speed applications, and segmented ring assemblies.
-Our radial multi-pole rings use curved grain orientation to produce a sinusoidal surface field - the same technology used in the leading humanoid robot platforms.
+Our radial multi-pole rings use curved grain orientation to produce a sinusoidal surface field — the same architecture used in the leading humanoid robot platforms.
 We support customers from prototype through mass production with in-house GBD processing, precision grinding to ±0.02mm, and comprehensive magnetic testing.
+For a deeper specification walk-through, see our complete guide to magnets for humanoid robot actuators or visit our robotics applications page.

 • Coreless motor magnets: ID tolerance ≤ 0.02mm, concentricity ≤ 0.02mm